 Admission is granted only in the Fall term.
 Applications that are completed by December 1 will receive full consideration for admission.
 Students applying by this deadline will be considered for a limited number of highly prestigious University Fellowships.

 Admission will be based on an evaluation by a departmental committee.
-The Admissions Committee will weigh many factors including the applicant's scholastic record, prior performance in laboratory research, letters of recommendation, statement of purpose, GRE scores, and, in many instances, personal interviews.
+The Admissions Committee will weigh many factors including the applicant's scholastic record, prior performance in laboratory research, letters of recommendation, statement of purpose, GRE scores (unless waived), and, in many instances, personal interviews.

 The application process consists of the University application with supporting materials.